 - Common stockholders are not entitled to an arrear of dividend, if not paid by the company in the previous year, due to insufficient funds.
 On the flip side, preferred stockholders are entitled to arrears of dividend, if it is skipped in the previous year, or else they acquire voting rights if the company skips dividend payment for three consecutive years.

 So, you might have decided till now, which investment vehicle to opt, but before coming down to any conclusion, first consider the following factors, i.e. long term and short term goals, risk tolerance, growth potential and liquidity needs.
-Concerning growth, common stock has the edge over preferred stock, but when it comes to risk, preferred stock is less riskier than common ones.
+Concerning growth, common stock has the edge over preferred stock, but when it comes to risk, preferred stock is less risky than common ones.